jremington/UWB-Indoor-Localization_Arduino/README.md

 In the 3D example, Z coordinates tend to be poorly determined if the tags are not widely spaced in Z. That means having at least one tag on the floor and at least one at a height of several meters above the floor.

+5. Currently, localization examples are hard wired to recognize a certain number and configuration of anchors.
+It is straightforward to generalize the method to work with a variable number of anchors and to choose the appropriate method for location determination.
+I'll add to this as the project progresses and welcome input from others.

+7. There is a lot to be done to improve accuracy, robustness, and flexibility of anchor selection.
+Hopefully this will get other contributors started.